Close

 Teaching

-I co-organise (with Rein Houben and Lois Kim) the distance-learning module EPM202 (Statistical Methods in Epidemiology).
+I co-organise the distance-learning module EPM202 (Statistical Methods in Epidemiology).
 I also teach on the in-house courses Statistics for Epidemiology and Population Health (STEPH) and Statistical Methods in Epidemiology (SME).
 I am a tutor for both the Epidemiology and Medical Statistics MSc courses.

 Research

 I work with the Immunomodulation and Vaccines (I-VAC) Programme at the MRC/UVRI and LSHTM Uganda Research Unit.
 I am the trial statistician on the Entebbe Mother and Baby Study (EMaBS).
 This birth cohort, located in Entebbe, Uganda, investigates the impact of helminth infections and their treatment during pregnancy on birth outcomes, illness and allergy events during infancy, and on immunological responses to childhood vaccinations.
 I also co-lead the Co-Host study which is investigating the imapct of early-life and current exposures on responses to SARS-CoV-2 among EMaBS participants.
 I am a co-investigator on the POPVAC programme, which aims to understand population differences in vaccine response and to determine how vaccine effectiveness can be optimised for tropical low-income countries (LICs), based on trials in urban and rural populations in Uganda.
-I additionally provide statistical supervision and capacity building to other members of the I-VAC team.
+I am co-investigator on the NIHR Global Health Research Group on Vaccines for Vulnerable people in Africa (VAnguard) which aims to identify structural, modifiable determinants of impaired vaccine impact in vulnerable communities and develop integrated strategies to address them.

 I lead the EDCTP-funded ENTRANT fellowship scheme which is providing epidemiology and outbreak preparedness training to 15 public health practitioners from Botswana, Ethiopia, Kenya, Tanzania, Uganda and Zambia.
-I currently have doctoral students working on statistical modelling of vaccine responses among Uganda adolescents, impact of fatty meal co-administration and double-dosing on albendazole effectivenesss, and the use of advanced statistical methods to assess survival and disease progression among participants with chronic obstructive pulmonary disease in low and middle income countries.
+I currently have doctoral students working on statistical modelling of vaccine responses among Uganda adolescents, the impact of malaria on SARS-CoV-2, the impact of fatty meal co-administration and double-dosing on albendazole effectivenesss, modeling integrated strategies to optimize vaccine impact among vulnerable populations in Uganda and Kenya, and the use of advanced statistical methods to assess survival and disease progression among participants with chronic obstructive pulmonary disease in low and middle income countries.

 Research Area